Stornoway (band): 2014–2015: Bonxie

-In June 2014, Stornoway announced a forthcoming 3rd LP, to be made available for pre-order through PledgeMusic – a campaign which saw the band smash 222% of their target funding just 4 days after the announcement, finally raising 513% by the end of the campaign.
-Fans were invited to purchase their copies of the album alongside day-trips with the band to go zorbing and/or birdwatching.
-The campaign came in the middle of an intensely busy summer of touring and festival appearances, including headlining their first festival in the UK, and returning to Oxford's Sheldonian Theatre for two sold-out shows celebrating five years since their previous appearance there, again accompanied by the Oxford Millennium Orchestra.
+In June 2014, Stornoway launched through PledgeMusic a pre-order campaign which saw the band reach 222% of their target within 4 days (finally raising 513% by end of campaign).
+Fans purchased copies of the album alongside day-trips with the band to go zorbing or birdwatching.
+The campaign culminated in a return to Oxford's Sheldonian Theatre for two sold-out shows (again accompanied by the Oxford Millennium Orchestra), celebrating five years since their first appearance there, and photography for the release was provided by Gideon Mendel with whom Stornoway would go on to collaborate further, even composing soundtracks for his conservation-focussed gallery exhibitions.

 The album was released on 13 April 2015, entering the UK Albums Chart at number 20.
 On 21 April, the band embarked on a tour of the UK, including two sold-out shows at Islington Assembly Hall.

 2016–2017: Farewell tour and split

 A steady stream of live performances continued into 2016 including four dates with Forestry Live, supporting Paul Heaton & Jacqui Abbott.
 However, in October the band announced that they would be splitting up.
 In a statement the band announced: "Today we bring you some sad news.
 After a whole decade of wonderful adventures together, we have decided to call it a day.
 Stornoway will become 'Stor-no-more'.
 Our friendship and love of music remains as strong as ever, but over the last couple of years the winds of change seem to have blown us all in different directions".

 They conducted a farewell tour of the UK during spring 2017, and played their final public show on 12 March 2017.